 At the beginning of the Oral Exam, a member of the Advisory Committee other than the major professor will be chosen as the Chair of the exam.
 The Major Professor will refrain from guiding or answering for the student, but may ask the student questions.
-The Oral Exam will last at least two, but no longer than three hours, and will consist of questions covering both specific and general knowledge for the student to complete his or her proposed research.
+The Oral Exam is expected to last about two hours, but not more than three hours, and may be less than two hours at the discretion of the committee.
+The exam will consist of questions covering both specific and general knowledge for the student to complete his or her proposed research.

 To start the discussion, the student will give a presentation that summarizes the proposed research.
 There is no standard format for this presentation, which may be a powerpoint slide or on the whiteboard.
-There is no maximum nor minimum number of slides required, but the presentation should describe the proposed work in sufficient at leasnt as much detail as is in the Written Proposal.
+There is no maximum nor minimum number of slides required, but the presentation should describe the proposed work in sufficient at least as much detail as is in the Written Proposal.
 Students in the CBIO/BER path must also cover their biology education research in their presentation.
 Faculty may interrupt the presentation at any time to ask questions about the project or any area of biology and current literature.
 There is no an expectation that students will get through all the slides in the presentation.
 Each committee member, including the advisor, must submit their grade of pass/fail before the meeting adjourns, and should provide the student with any additional feedback they feel is necessary.